Heavily influenced by both Latin-Caribbean culture and the Atlantic ocean, Miami offers some of the best food in the USA

 An Afro-Puerto Rican dish, the Mofongo features fried plantains, garlic, and chicharrones that have all been smashed and molded together in a wooden mortar and pestle known as a pilon.
 Plantains are yet another common ingredient in many Miami recipes, and together with chicharrones, they create a flavor like no other.

-Mofongo, made with plantains and chicharrones, is usually served with rice
+Mofongo, made with plantains and chicharrones, is usually served with coconut rice

 This dish is influenced by the omnipresent Haitian community of Miami.
 We could have gone with a number of delicious Haitian-inspired restaurants, but we chose to keep it classy by featuring Chef Creole, an award winning local hot spot that serves up some of the best fish you’ll ever eat.
 Jay-Z, Pitbull, Dwayne Wade, and Anthony Bourdain have all eaten at Chef Creole.
 Make sure you get there early (it sells out fast), order the fried fish and put a whole lot of pikliz.